TERREMEMBER/znbase/docs/content/v1.3/troubleshoot/nodes/check-logs.md

 showAsideToc: true
 ---

-## YugabyteDB base folder
+## ZNbaseDB base folder

-The logs for each node are found in the yugabyte base directory which may depend on the details of your deployment:
+The logs for each node are found in the ZNbase base directory which may depend on the details of your deployment:

-- When using the `yb-ctl` the default locations for each node is `/tmp/yugabyte-local-cluster/node-<node_nr>/`.
+- When using the `yb-ctl` the default locations for each node is `/tmp/ZNbase-local-cluster/node-<node_nr>/`.
 For instance, for 3 nodes (default) `yb-ctl` will generate three folders `node-1`, `node-2` and `node-3`.
-- For a multi-node cluster the location where Yugabyte disks are set up (e.g. `/home/centos/` or `/mnt/`) for each node.
+- For a multi-node cluster the location where ZNbase disks are set up (e.g. `/home/centos/` or `/mnt/`) for each node.

-We will refer to the Yugabyte base folder as `<yugabyte-base-folder>` below.
+We will refer to the ZNbase base folder as `<ZNbase-base-folder>` below.

 ## Master logs